Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Results

 \subsection{Results - RQ4: Proposed tools for SATD detection}

-To address this research question, we conducted a thorough review of existing tools developed over the past decade.
-While the detection and management of SATD have been extensively studied, there remains a noticeable gap in translating research into practical tools for developers.
-This section examines tools specifically designed for SATD detection, offering insights into advancements in automation and machine learning, as well as the diverse approaches used to address various forms of technical debt.
+To address this research question, we conducted a comprehensive review of existing tools developed over the past decade.
+While SATD detection and management have been extensively studied, there remains a significant gap in translating research findings into practical, developer-friendly tools.
+This section focuses on tools specifically designed for SATD detection, providing insights into advancements in automation and the various techniques used to address different forms of technical debt.

+In this SLR, we classify an approach as a tool only when the authors explicitly propose a prototype or a ready-to-use system, rather than merely providing source code.
+To be considered a valid contribution to SATD detection, we regard a tool as a system designed for external use, meaning it can be executed with minimal setup and without requiring significant modifications and must be deployable and practically usable \citep{kernighan1976software, se_terminology}.
+While some studies provide source code to support their experiments, the availability of source code alone is not sufficient to qualify an approach as a tool.
+Additionally, we include studies in which a tool is described and a replication package is provided, even if the authors do not explicitly refer to it as a tool or if the provided link is no longer valid, as long as the paper provides sufficient evidence that the tool was originally intended for SATD detection.

-Table~\ref{tab:tb_tools} presents a collection of tools proposed for SATD identification across different software projects.
-This compilation reflects the evolution of tool development over time, highlighting an increasing emphasis on automation, machine learning integration, and varied strategies for managing different types of technical debt.
-Below, we describe these tools and their significance in the broader context of SATD identification, emphasizing key trends that have emerged over the last decade.
+Table~\ref{tab:tb_tools} presents a collection of SATD detection tools proposed in different software projects.
+This compilation reflects the evolution of tool development over time, highlighting an increasing emphasis on automation, ML integration, and varied strategies for managing different types of technical debt.
+The following discussion examines the significance of these tools within the broader context of SATD detection and identifies key trends that have shaped their development over the past decade.